redis/redis-doc/topics/cluster-tutorial.md

 exchange, which is more suited to exchange information between nodes using little bandwidth and processing time.

+Redis Cluster and Docker
+---

+Currently Redis Cluster does not support NATted environments and in general environments where IP addresses or TCP ports are remapped.

+Docker uses a technique called *port mapping*: programs running inside Docker containers may be exposed with a different port compared to the one the program believes to be using.
+This is useful in order to run multiple containers using the same ports, at the same time, in the same server.

+In order to make Docker compatible with Redis Cluster you need to use the **host networking mode** of Docker.
+Please check the `--net=host` option in the [Docker documentation](https://docs.docker.com/engine/userguide/networking/dockernetworks/) for more information.

 Redis Cluster data sharding
 ---